magento/merchdocs/src/stores/security-issue-reporting.md

    - The URL of an **Acknowledgements** page where security researchers are recognized for their efforts on behalf of your store.

    - Your **Preferred Languages** for security-related communications.
 Enter the standard two-character [language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for each supported language, separated by a comma.
-For example, to specify English, Spanish, and French, enter `en, es, fr` All specified languages have the same priority, regardless of their order of appearance.
+For example, to specify English, Spanish, and French, enter `en, es, fr`.
+All specified languages have the same priority, regardless of their order of appearance.

    - The URL of a **Hiring** page that lists security-related employment opportunities with your store.